KiltMC/Kilt/README.md

 Now that that's out of the way, the download link may be accessed from the GitHub Actions page for nightly builds, and a quick access download link may be found in the Discord (#rules-and-info), which also always downloads the latest build.

-You may also download it from [Modrinth](https://modrinth.com/mod/kilt) for more "stable" release builds.
+You may also download it from [Modrinth](https://modrinth.com/mod/kilt) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/kilt) for more "stable" release builds.

 ### What about updating/backporting to other versions of Minecraft?
 While updates to newer versions are planned, Kilt is an incredibly large undertaking for only two people to work on.